tsunami416604/azure-docs.hu-hu/articles/service-fabric/service-fabric-reliable-services-communication.md

 ```

-A kommunikációs figyelő férhetnek hozzá a végpont erőforrások vannak rendelve azt a `CodePackageActivationContext` a a `ServiceContext`.
-A figyelő is indíthatja a kérések figyelését, ha meg van nyitva.
+A kommunikációs figyelőjének hozzáférhet a végpont a lefoglalt erőforrások a `CodePackageActivationContext` a a `ServiceContext`.
+A figyelő el is indíthatja a kérések figyelését, ha meg van nyitva.

 ```csharp
 var codePackageActivationContext = serviceContext.CodePackageActivationContext;